floblockchain/flo/doc/gitian-building.md

 Special steps to build for Mac OSX
 ----------------------------------
-To comppile for the Mac OSX you will need to download the sdk from here: https://github.com/phracker/MacOSX-SDKs/releases/download/10.13/MacOSX10.11.sdk.tar.xz
+To compile for the Mac OSX you will need to download the sdk from here: https://github.com/phracker/MacOSX-SDKs/releases/download/10.13/MacOSX10.11.sdk.tar.xz

-Then it needs to go in the /home/debian/gitian-builder/inputs folder
+Copy this file into the /home/debian/gitian-builder/inputs folder

 Getting and building the inputs
 --------------------------------